Coarsened Bayesian VARs -- Correcting BVARs for Incorrect Specification: Coarsened Posterior Distributions

-Standard Bayesian practice would specify a likelihood $p(\bm Y | \bm \vartheta)$, with $\bm \vartheta$ denoting a vector of parameters, and a prior on $\bm \vartheta \sim p(\bm \vartheta)$, both of which are then used to back out the posterior distribution:
+Standard Bayesian practice would specify a likelihood $p(\bm y | \bm \vartheta)$, with $\bm \vartheta$ denoting a vector of parameters, and a prior on $\bm \vartheta \sim p(\bm \vartheta)$, both of which are then used to back out the posterior distribution:

-This procedure, however, neglects the fact that $\bm Y$ is a corrupted version of $\bm Y^*$.
-An alternative would be to set up an auxiliary model $p(\bm Y| \bm Y^*)$.
-However, this is not feasible since, in applications with actual data, the process giving rise to $\bm Y$ from $\bm Y^*$ is not known (or might render the resulting model computationally involved). \cite{miller2018robust} propose a simple alternative.
-Instead of conditioning on $\bm Y$ when forming the posterior, one could condition on $d(P_{\bm Y}, P_{\bm Y^*}) < c$ instead.
-Since $c$ is typically unknown to the researcher one could specify a prior on it, i.e. $C \sim \pi$.
+This procedure, however, neglects the fact that $\bm y$ is a corrupted version of $\bm y^*$.
+An alternative would be to set up an auxiliary model $p(\bm y| \bm y^*)$.
+However, this is not feasible since, in applications with actual data, the process giving rise to $\bm y$ from $\bm y^*$ is not known (or might render the resulting model computationally involved). \cite{miller2018robust} propose a simple alternative.
+Instead of conditioning on $\bm y$ when forming the posterior, one could condition on $d(P_{\bm y}, P_{\bm y^*}) < C$ instead.
+Since $C$ is typically unknown to the researcher one could specify a prior on it, i.e. $C \sim \pi$.
 Doing so leads to the coarsened posterior:

-where the probability $\mathbb{P}(\hat{d}(P_{\bm Y}, P_{\bm Y^*}) < C|\bm \vartheta)$ can be interpreted as a likelihood function.
-Notice that this coarsened likelihood is generally not a probability distribution of $\bm Y$ given $\bm \vartheta$.
+where the probability $\mathbb{P}(\hat{d}(P_{\bm y}, P_{\bm y^*}) < C|\bm \vartheta)$ can be interpreted as a likelihood function.
+Notice that this coarsened likelihood is generally not a probability distribution of $\bm y$ given $\bm \vartheta$.

 Different alternatives for the distance function $d$ can be used.
-The choice of the discrepancy function can be based on the expected (or more feared) type of mis-specification.
+The choice of the discrepancy function can be based on the expected (or rather feared) type of misspecification.
 For example, as noted by \cite{miller2018robust}, robustness to outliers requires a discrepancy function that is little sensitive to movements of small amounts of probability mass to the outlying region (e.g., the first Wasserstein distance).
-Among different distance functions $d$, one particularly appealing variant stands out, which considers differences in the entire likelihood function: the relative entropy.
-Moreover, using the relative entropy between $P_{\bm Y}$ and $P_{\bm Y^*}$ and an exponential prior on $C \sim Exp(\alpha)$ leads to a particularly simple and accurate approximation of the coarsened posterior.
-In this case, it can be approximated as follows:
+Among the different distance functions $d$, one particularly attractive variant stands out, which considers differences in the entire likelihood function: the relative entropy.
+Moreover, using the relative entropy between $P_{\bm y}$ and $P_{\bm y^*}$ and an exponential prior on $C \sim Exp(\alpha)$ leads to a particularly simple and accurate approximation of the coarsened posterior.
+In this case, it can be approximated as follows \citep[see][for a proof]{miller2018robust}: